dunlapmedia/Pi-Cluster-Tools/README.md

 These settings can be changed by modifying the code.

-Run with "sudo bash shutdown_cluster_pssh.sh" on the head node of your cluster.
+Run with "sudo bash cluster_sd.sh" on the head node of your cluster.

 Change Log:

+V 1.9.1: Optimization for Raspberry Pis.
+Less tries.
+Name change.

 V 1.2: Simplified code for easier customization.

-V 1.1: Added Parallel-ssh utilization
+V 1.1: Added Parallel-ssh utilization.